-The Bootrecord variable contains the network parameters and settings (in the four-octet dotted decimal format) that are specific to the local area network at Zilog as default.
+The structures above contain network parameters and settings (in the four-octet dotted decimal format) specific to the local area network at $Zilog^{\mathbb{R}}$ as default.

-- Note: Modify the above structure definition with appropriate IP addresses within your local area network. - 8.
-In the main.c file, add the following function prototypes and global variables:
+Modify the above structure definition with appropriate IP addresses within your local area network (for details on modifying the structure definition, see ZTP documents listed in References on page 9).

+8. In the main.c file, add the following function prototypes and global variables: